bigmoves/quickslice/docs/guides/joins.md

 }
 ```

 Forward joins return a `Record` union type because the referenced record could be any type.
-Use inline fragments (`... on TypeName`) to access type-specific fields.
+Use inline fragments (`... on TypeName`) for type-specific fields.

 ## Reverse Joins

-Reverse joins work in the opposite direction: given a record, find all records that reference it.
+Reverse joins work oppositely: given a record, find all records that reference it.
 Quickslice analyzes your Lexicons and generates reverse join fields automatically.

-Reverse joins return paginated connections with support for filtering, sorting, and cursor-based pagination.
+Reverse joins return paginated connections supporting filtering, sorting, and cursors.

 ### Example: Comments on a Photo